Prepare your data for preview

 Preview network data

-For example, if you listen for network traffic on UDP port 514, you can use
+For example, if you want to monitor a network device for network traffic on UDP port 514, you can use Netcat to direct some of that network data into a file.
+Run a command such as this one:

 nc -lu 514 > sample_network_data

-After you have created the "sample_network_data" file, you can add it as an input, preview the data, and assign any new source types to the file.
+After you've created the sample_network_data file, you can add it as an input, preview the data, and assign any new source types to the file.

 Preview directories of files